peterkeen/capistrano-buildpack/README.md

 * Create `upstart`-style init files in `/etc/init` and start up the app
 * Create an nginx config file at `/etc/nginx/conf.d/<application>.conf and restart nginx

+The nginx config will list at least one domain for the app: `<application>.<hostname>`, which in this case is `bugsplatdotinfo.examplevps.bugsplat.info`.
+Anything you add to the `:additional_domains` setting gets tacked on at the end.

+## Very Important Note

+`Capistrano::Buildpack` will *not* run `bin/release` from the buildpack, so any environment variables that that attempts to set need to be set in `:deploy_env`. addition, at the moment the exported nginx config does not have compression turned o

 ## Contributing

 1. Fork it